 As a freelancer, I’ve worked for the Economist.com, Wired, the New York Times, The Wall Street Journal Europe, BBC2, Newsweek, Discovery Channel and the Italian-language editions of Linux Magazine, Wired and Vanity Fair.
 While visiting the world’s only plant intelligence lab and voting in the first online Democratic primary I also picked up a smattering of Python, photography and QGIS.

 What else?
 I’ve spent about half my life in San Francisco, California and the other half in Italy.
-Both places are pretty complicated, seismically, so you could call me disaster minded.
-I’ve been a member of San Francisco’s Neighborhood Emergency Response Team (NERT) since 2010 and founded a project called Resiliency Maps to help people navigate their surroundings in emergencies.
+Both places are pretty complicated, seismically, so you could call me disaster-minded.
+I’ve been a member of San Francisco’s Neighborhood Emergency Response Team (NERT) since 2010 and founded an open-source project called Resiliency Maps to help people navigate their surroundings in emergencies.
 More on how this got started in an interview at GeoHipster.